For in-depth information about individual degree offerings, visit the Programs of Study page.

 190 Prospect Ave, Elmhurst, IL 60126

-Please check the audition process page of the music department’s web site.
+Please check the audition process page of the music department’s website.

 There are no time requirements on any piece, but the audition itself will not exceed 10 minutes.

 If you would like to use your own accompanist, that is fine.
-If not, upon request, an Elmhurst College accompanist will be provided.
+If not, upon request, an Elmhurst University accompanist will be provided.
 This is complimentary and must be requested no later than three weeks prior to your audition.
 Please notify Gayle Bisesi, director of music admission, via email or phone at 630-617-3524.

 Yes, all music majors must audition for acceptance into the music department.